carsdotcom/skelebot/README.md

 optional arguments:
-  -h, --help            show this help message and exit -e ENV, --env ENV     Specify the runtime environment configurations -s, --skip-build      Skip the build process and attempt to use previous docker build -n, --native          Run natively instead of through Docker -v, --version         Display the version number of Skelebot
+  -h, --help            show this help message and exit -v, --version         Display the version number of Skelebot -e ENV, --env ENV     Specify the runtime environment configurations -s, --skip-build      Skip the build process and attempt to use previous docker build -n, --native          Run natively instead of through Docker -c, --contact         Display the contact email of the Skelebot project
 ```

 ## Install